tobanteAudio/juce-cookbook/chapters/cpp/tools.md

 ## compiler-explorer

 Online compiler.
 Great for testing small code snippets.
-Does not currently have `JUCE` installed unfortunatly.
+Does not currently have `JUCE` installed unfortunately.

 ## coverage